Verizon profit beats estimates on remote working boost

 Total operating revenue fell 4.1% to $31.54 billion, which the company attributed to lower customer activity and the timing of certain device launches.

-Apple Inc, one of Verizon’s key partners, has delayed the launch of its new iPhones by about a month this year.
+Apple Inc AAPL.O, one of Verizon's key partners, has delayed the launch of its new iPhones by about a month this year.

 Revenue in Verizon’s media unit, which includes Yahoo, HuffPost and TechCrunch, declined 7.4% in the quarter to $1.7 billion from a year earlier as companies cut down on advertising to rein in expenses.